rbak54/CMEECourseWork/Week1/readme.md

-Description: make a new file with spaces instead of commas
+Desc: make a new file with spaces instead of commas

-Arguments: $1 -file to be converted --> text file
+Input: $1 -file to be converted

+Output: text file in Results
 ## FirstBiblio.bib